 In 2013 Matthew was one of the winners of the Royal Philharmonic Society Composition Prize; he was the Margaret Lee Crofts Fellow in Composition at Tanglewood in 2012, and has attended various prestigious composition courses led or mentored by composers including George Benjamin, Oliver Knussen, Wolfgang Rihm and John Harbison.

 He enjoys a particularly close association with the Workers Union Ensemble—who have programmed his work seven times to date—becoming their first ever Composer-in-Association in 2013.
 His commission for the London Symphony Orchestra, The Calligrapher’s Manuscript, was premiered under the baton of Robin Ticciati in the Barbican Hall in September 2013; it has now been recorded and is available to purchase on the LSO Live label.

 He was BBC Radio 3’s Embedded Composer in 3 during their 70th anniversary season; his residency with the station, in partnership with Sound and Music, took place from September to December 2016, and involved the writing of over 10 new works, which were premiered on air throughout the period.
-He is currently the recipient of a Roche Young Commission for a large orchestral work to be premiered in the Lucerne Festival in September 2017 with Jeffrey Means and the Festival Academy Orchestra.
+He was the recipient of a Roche Young Commission from 2015-17; his new orchestral work Encounters was premiered in the Lucerne Festival in September 2017 with Jeffrey Means and the Festival Academy Orchestra.